 #title, #description, #priority, #assignee (with alias @<username>), #color, #size, #tags, #deadline, #extlink, #type

-All these parameters can be changed via the commit message and the format of the values is descibred here.
+All of these Kanban card parameters can be changed via a commit message using the format of the Kanbanize API values.

 Change in the logging module. #taskid 1234 #priority high #color ffaaff #deadline 2014-12-12 @Peter

 1234 Change in the logging module. @Peter

 You can also move a task via the commit message.
 The supported parameters are:

 #column – The name of the column you want to move the task into.